technicat/talkdimsum/README.md

 Using the flutter dev channel so I can play with desktop app builds

-Everything is MIT-licensed except the technicat logo, created by [Dakota Snow](http://espressyourself.coffee/)
+Everything is MIT-licensed except the technicat logo created by [Dakota Snow](http://espressyourself.coffee/)